mikolmogorov/Ragout/USAGE.md

 Tests the correctness of the infered contigs order, if a closely related reference is available.
 Script takes "nucmer" "coords" file as the first argument, and "ord" file as second (see above).

+To obtain nucmer "coords" file you can run nucmer lie this:

+	nucmer --maxmatch --coords reference contigs